stanleycyang/stanleycyang.github.io/_posts/2015-10-04-react-native-tutorial-with-navigation-and-animation.markdown

 We now check what the route id is, then redirect the user to the correct page.

-At this point in time, we can now build out our three pages, and dive head first into React Native Animations.
+At this point in time, we can now build out our three navigation pages and dive head-first into React Native Animations.

 ###Layout.js